LimePoint/opschain/docs/troubleshooting.md

 ### `opschain-exec` / `opschain-action` - Argument list too long

-When using the `opschain-exec` or `opschain-action` commands (for example during an OpsChain step runner image build or local development activities) the command may fail with the following error:
+When using the `opschain-exec` or `opschain-action` commands (for example during an OpsChain step runner image build or from within the OpsChain development environment) the command may fail with the following error:

 ```bash
 .../bin/opschain-exec:4:in `exec': Argument list too long - ...
 (Errno::E2BIG)